WellandValleyCC/WellandValleyCC.github.io/New-season-set-up-README.md

 3. Open the new events workbook in Excel

-4. Select all the event sheets (Event_01, Event_02, ...) and clear out the yellow data cells.
+4. Select all the event sheets (`Event_01`, `Event_02`, ...) and clear out the yellow data cells.
   - Make sure to select all the way down the rows to the bottom of the sheet, so that no old data remains.
   ![Clearing out old event data](./images/clearing-out-old-event-data.png)

 5. Go to the Calendar sheet and update as per the draft data supplied by the TT committee.
   - At this stage, it does not matter if some of this will change as the committee finalises the calendar.
   ![Updating the calendar for the new season](./images/updating-calendar-for-new-season.png)
+  - You may need to add additional `Event_nn` sheets.
+  - Do this by copy/pasting an existing `Event_nn` sheet to ensure all cells are set up as required.
-  - You may need to add additional Event_nn sheets.
-Just make sure they are named sequentially and align with the event numbers in the Calendar sheet.
+  - Just make sure they are named sequentially and align with the event numbers in the Calendar sheet.
   - Keep the event numbers sequential and contiguous in the Calendar sheet.

 6. Open .\data\competitors_2026.csv in Excel and copy the data from the sheet (competitors_2026) into the Competitors sheet in the new events workbook.
   - It's important to copy all the data, including the header row, overwriting any existing data in the Competitors sheet.
-This keeps references in the Events sheets working
+This keeps references in the `Event_nn` sheets working
-  - Do not move the sheet from the csv into the workbook in its entirety and then use sheet renaming - this will break references in the Events sheets.
+  - Do not _copy/move_ the sheet from the csv into the workbook in its entirety and then use sheet renaming - this will break references in the `Event_nn` sheets.